danieltj27/verifiedprofiles/README.md

 ## Donate

-You can say thank you by sending a [donation via PayPal](https://www.paypal.com/paypalme/dtj27).
-Totally optional.
+Like the extension?
+[Send a donation](https://www.paypal.com/paypalme/dtj27) through PayPal to say thank you.

 ## Feedback